XGR Chain — Network Upgrade & Hardfork Process

 A simple downgrade may fail if:

-- the node has processed post-fork blocks
+- the node has processed post-activation blocks

 - state was changed under new rules